Cambridge East Area Action Plan (AAP)

 Following the examination hearings, the Inspector indicated that on the basis of the information available certain changes were needed.
 In order to make the Cambridge East AAP 'sound' in relation to the proposed Green Separation between the development and the villages of Teversham and Fen Ditton, further public consultation was undertaken in October to November 2007.

-In December 2007, the Inspector issued their Inspectors report concluding that the Cambridge East AAP is 'sound' subject to a number of binding changes being made.
+In December 2007, the Inspector issued their Inspectors report [PDF, 1MB] concluding that the Cambridge East AAP is 'sound' subject to a number of binding changes being made.

 The Cambridge East AAP was formally adopted on 21 February 2008.